UWIT-IAM/iam-messaging-c/README.md

 They include only the parts we need.
 Mostly some SNS and SQS operations.

-I have not the time nor desire to make this more capable than necessary.
+I have not the time to make this more capable than necessary.

 Jim